SYShopnil/Maliha-poly-tex-fiber-industry-limited-task/README.md

-# Node TypeScript Boilerplate Express with MySQL(TypeORM)
+# Maliha-poly-tex-fiber-industry-limited Task with NodeJS TypeScript Express and MySQL(TypeORM)

-Developer Ready: A comprehensive template.
-Works out of the box for most Node.js projects.
+Developer Ready: A Text List CRUD APP for Maliha-poly-tex-fiber-industry-limited.
-This project is intended to be used with the latest Active LTS release of Node.js.

 ## Tech Stack